charliedevelopment/vagrant-craft-environment/README.md

 To shut down, restart, or completely delete the VM, use `vagrant halt`, `vagrant reload`, and `vagrant destroy`, respectively. **Do not use `reboot` via SSH to reboot the machine** as it will not remount shared folders.

-> If you want a quick way to reset Craft's database and workspace without destroying the Vagrant box and rebuilding it, while in the guest's terminal, you can run `/setup/craft-reset.sh`, which will drop the database, delete _everything_ from the web directory, and redownload/reinstall craft.
+> If you want a quick way to reset Craft's database and workspace without destroying the Vagrant box and rebuilding it, while in the guest's terminal, you can run `/setup/craft-reset.sh`, which will drop the database, delete _everything_ from the web folder, and redownload/reinstall craft.

 ### Files

 Within the Vagrant environment folder, a `workspace` folder is created to allow development on the host machine.
 This folder is mounted to the guest machine as the webserver root folder (`/var/www`) used by Apache.
-The public directory is configured to the `/var/www/html` folder. **This folder will be automatically deleted when the vagrant machine is destroyed.**
+The public folder is configured to the `/var/www/html` folder. **This folder will be automatically deleted when the vagrant machine is destroyed.**

 There is an additional `/setup` folder on the guest that is synced from the `setup` folder within the Vagrant environment folder.
 This contains some scripts and configuration files used in setting up the machine or available for convenience as documented below.